 Going solar can help reduce your energy expenses.
 Be sure to consider these aspects when determining the cost and value of solar panels.

 In Mustang, solar panels cost an average of $3,130 per kilowatt, with an average system size of 8.3 kilowatts.
 The typical Mustang homeowner spends $18,289 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information reflecting your desired system's required preliminary work, size, capacity, and panel type.
+An estimate from a local provider will consider additional information based on your desired system's size, capacity, required preliminary work, and panel type.
 In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

-It depends on your location and the kind of panels you plan to use.
-With the winter months in Oklahoma being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.
+It depends on your home's location and the kind of panels you plan to use.
+With the winter months in Oklahoma being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Mustang has extremely high daily sunlight levels, so you could recoup your investment in as little as 11.6 years per 5 kW of rated capacity.